Comment on "Specific heat of an ideal Bose gas above the Bose condensation temperature," [Am. J. Phys. 72(9), 1193--1194 (2004)]

 where he used $\kappa$ for the Boltzmann constant, $T$ for temperature, and $\lambda$ is the fugacity $e^{\mu/\kappa T}$ (where $\mu$ is the chemical potential), which is a real number between 0 and 1.
 One can read Einstein's original papers or Ref.~\cite{fw2004} for this result; his internal energy is equivalent to Eq.~(17) in Ref.~\cite{fw2004}; see the Appendix.
 Einstein denoted the denominator in Eq.~(\ref{eq:eq1}) by $y(\lambda)$ and the numerator by $z(\lambda)$.
-His $y$ in his Eq.~(18c) shown in Figure~\ref{fig:ee367} is essentially a temperature parameter and can be written more compactly as
+His $y$ in his Eq.~(18c) shown in Figure~\ref{fig:ee367} is essentially a temperature parameter (with fixed number of particles $n$ and volume $V$) and can be written more compactly as

-where $\zeta(3/2)$ is the Riemann zeta function evaluated at $3/2$ and $T_{c}$ is the critical temperature for Bose-Einstein condensation; see Ref.~\cite{fw2004} Eq.~(11).
+where $\zeta(3/2)$ is the Riemann zeta function $\zeta(s) = \sum_{n=1}^{\infty} n^{-s}$ evaluated at $3/2$ and $T_{c}$ is the critical temperature for Bose-Einstein condensation; see Ref.~\cite{fw2004} Eq.~(11).
 The value of $\zeta(3/2)$ is $2.612375 \ldots$ but Einstein used a crude value of $2.615$ for it throughout his paper.
-(The value of $\zeta(5/2)$ is $1.341487 \ldots$ but Einstein used $1.348$ in his Eqs.~(40) and (41), and in Eq.~(40) he or the typist missed a factor of $3/2$ for the internal energy.)
+(The value of $\zeta(5/2)$ is $1.341487 \ldots$ but Einstein used $1.348$ in his Eqs.~(40) and (41).
+An examination of Einstein's handwritten manuscript\cite{einstein1924h} revealed mistakes introduced by the typesetter: in Eq.~(40), a factor of $3/2$ for the internal energy is missing, and in Eq.~(18c), the Avogadro constant $N$ should be raised to the 4th power.)

-Einstein sought to express $z$ as a function of $y$, and he credited his assistant Jakob Grommer for the solution.
-For sufficiently small $y$ one can write a Taylor expansion in $y$, and the coefficients can be obtained from repeated differentiation.
-In the present case the differentiation $d^{\nu} z/dy^{\nu}$ involves parametric equations $z(\lambda)$ and $y(\lambda)$, but the procedure is a standard topic in a modern-day calculus course.
-Einstein's Eqs.~(43) and (44) can be implemented using a computer algebra system such as Maple or Mathematica, which excels in this kind of repetitive and tedious process.
+Einstein sought to express $z$ as a function of $y$, and he credited his assistant Jakob Grommer for the solution using the Lagrange inversion theorem.\cite{hurwitz1922} For sufficiently small $y$ one can calculate a Taylor expansion of $z$ in $y$, and the coefficients can be obtained from repeated differentiation.
+In the present case the differentiation $d^{\nu} z/dy^{\nu}$ involves parametric equations $z(\lambda)$ and $y(\lambda)$, but the procedure is a standard topic in undergraduate calculus.
+Einstein's Eqs.~(43) and (44),

+can be implemented using a computer algebra system such as Maple or Mathematica, which excels in this kind of repetitive and tedious process.

 or

 Einstein's quartic term in his expansion